Felix-Hz/felix-hz/README.md

 ## About

 - 💻 Code padawan pursuing a dev career.
 I’m currently taking a Full Stack Web Development Bootcamp at [Digital House].
-- 🔍 Psychology student at [Universidad del Salvador], interested in Data Science.
+- 🔍 Psychology student at [Universidad del Salvador], also interested in Data Science.
 - ⚡  I love music, cycling and philosophy.
 - 📍 Buenos Aires, Argentina.